 FACTBOX-Sport-Events affected due to coronavirus epidemic

-The following is a list of international sports events affected by the coronavirus, which has killed more than 400 people and infected more than 14,000 in China after it first emerged in Wuhan, Hubei province, late last year : ATHLETICS
+The following is a list of international sports events affected by the coronavirus, which has killed 490 people and infected over 24,000 in China after it first emerged in Wuhan, Hubei province, late last year:

 * The World Athletics Indoor Championships, which had been scheduled for Nanjing from March 13-15, were postponed until next year.
 World Athletics is working with organisers to settle on a date to host the biennial event in 2021. * The Asian Athletics Association cancelled its Feb.
 12-13 indoor championships in Hangzhou.